esHack/webcrawler/README.md

 enter url and depth to get the urls

-Depth is the parameter that allow we want to crawl
+As we increase depth, we want crawl much deeper